micmic210/budget-manager/README.md

 ### Bugs Fixed

 1. E501 - Line too long:
-	_How I fixed_: I broke long lines of code into multiple lines to ensure they are within the PEP 8 recommended limit of 79 characters per line.
+	* I broke long lines of code into multiple lines to ensure they are within the PEP 8 recommended limit of 79 characters per line.
 I used line continuation characters (backslash) or wrapped lines within parentheses for better readability.

 2. E211 - Whitespace before:
-	_How I fixed_: I removed any unnecessary whitespace before parentheses, brackets, or other punctuation.
+	* I removed any unnecessary whitespace before parentheses, brackets, or other punctuation.
 I ensured there was no space between a function name and the opening parenthesis when calling the function.

 3. E302 - Too many blank lines:
-	_How I fixed_: I ensured there were no more than two blank lines separating top-level functions and class definitions.
+	* I ensured there were no more than two blank lines separating top-level functions and class definitions.
 I maintained a single blank line between methods within a class.

 4. F821 - Undefined name:
-	_How I fixed_: I made sure all variables and functions were defined before they were used.
+	* I made sure all variables and functions were defined before they were used.
 I checked for typos or missing imports that could cause names to be undefined.

 ## Credits